shinolabs/PinkSea/README.md

 3. Finally, execute `npm run build`, to build and minify the client app.

 The built app will be inside of the `dist` folder.

+## Gateway (SSR helpers for the frontend)

+### Configuration

+1. Open the `PinkSea.Gateway` folder.
+2. Copy the sample `appsettings.example.json` file to `appsettings.json`
+3. Edit the values inside of it

+	1. Point `AppViewEndpoint` URL to where your AppView resides.
+(As an example, for the official PinkSea instance, it's `https://api.pinksea.art`).
+	2. Point `FrontEndEndpoint` URL to where your frontend will reside.
+(As an example, for the official PinkSea instance, it's `https://pinksea.art`).

+4. Create the `wwwroot` folder.
+5. Copy the built frontend from `PinkSea.Frontend/dist` to `wwwroot`
+6. Run `dotnet run --configuration Release` to start the PinkSea gateway helper.

 # Acknowledgments